breatheco-de/exercise-domain-generator/README.md

 # The Domain Name Generator

-Finding a domain name is hard, why not automate it? :)
+Finding a domain name is hard, why not automize it? :)

 ## 🌱  How to start this project